ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/28_Graph-DFS/README.md

 	// Find out the cut vertex of subtrees of here.
 	// isRoot=true when calling first.
-	// Return the discovery order of the earliest found vertex
+	// Return the discovery order of the earliest found vertex(=the highest vertex)
 	// in the subtree that can be reached by the back edge. int findCutVertex(int here, bool isRoot) {
 		discovered[here] = counter++;